County Wicklow: Culture

+Architecture

+The vernacular architecture of County Wicklow conformed to that of Ireland as a whole.
+Unlike neighbouring County Wexford however, Wicklow was not a county generally associated with thatched roofing.
+Historian Christiaan Corlett contends that thatch was "formerly very common in Wicklow until about the 1930s", when afterwards "during the 1930s, 40s and 50s the fashion in Wicklow was to replace thatch roofs with galvanised ones".
+Sometimes the old thatched roof was kept in place underneath the sheets of galvanising to act as a layer of insulation and dampen the noise of heavy rain.

+Media

 Mermaid, County Wicklow Arts Centre is based in Bray.
 Mermaid is the county's hub of artistic activity and creation, offering a programme in many art forms: visual arts, theatre productions, opera, dance performances, arthouse cinema, comedy and a music programme.
 Two of the county's festivals take place in Arklow, the Arklow Music Festival and the Arklow Seabreeze Festival.

 The county is a popular film-making location in Ireland.
-Bray is home to Ardmore Studios, where many of Ireland's best known feature films, including Rawhead Rex John Boorman's Excalibur and Zardoz, Jim Sheridan's Oscar-winning In the Name of the Father, and several Neil Jordan films, have been shot.
+Bray is home to Ardmore Studios, where many of Ireland's best known feature films, including John Boorman's Excalibur and Zardoz, Jim Sheridan's Oscar-winning In the Name of the Father, Rawhead Rex, and several Neil Jordan films, have been shot.
 The BBC series Ballykissangel was also filmed in County Wicklow.
 Scenes from the movie P.S.
 I Love You were shot in the Wicklow Mountains National Park while several scenes from other movies, from Barry Lyndon to Haywire, have been filmed in the county.